luisbytes/capacitor-firebase-installations/README.md

 # @luisbytes/capacitor-firebase-installations

-Firebase Installations only for Android (For now)
+Firebase Installations only for Android and iOS

 ## Install